 In 2016, he meets Jean-Philippe Cambay.
 He now works alongside him as a Skipper and Instructor and continues to practice as a cook as a trainer.

-has been working for more than 10 years for major accounts in marketing and events.
-She has gained a lot of experience working on internationally renowned projects such as the World Motor Show for Volkswagen Group, Formula 1 in Sochi.
-A Russian national, she joined the team to meet international demand and develop the Russian market.
+Nataliya has been working for major marketing and event accounts for more than 10 years.
+She has acquired extensive experience working on internationally renowned projects such as the World Motor Show for the Volkswagen Group or Formula 1 in Sochi.
+Of Russian nationality, she joined the team to meet international demand and develop the Russian market.

 Offshore racing skipper, a contractor and a pedagogue.
 His incredible track record highlights his passion for navigation and his skills.
 To date, he has traveled: